 What Is The Average Age For Erectile Dysfunction?

-ED is the inability to achieve and maintain penile erection enough for sexual satisfaction.
-It is the most common chronic abnormality affecting men and its prevalence increases with age.
-The sexual condition is also the most frequently detected problems in the elder males.
-According to a study, it has been reported that erection problem mostly affects men older than 40 years of age.
+ED is the inability to achieve and maintain a penile erection enough for sexual satisfaction.
+Symptoms of erectile dysfunction might include persistent trouble getting an erection, keeping an erection, or reduced sexual desire.
+It is the most common chronic abnormality affecting men, and its prevalence increases with age.
+The sexual condition is also the most frequently detected problem in elderly males.
+According to a study, it has been reported that erection problems mostly affect men older than 40 years of age.
 The older the men get, the more they become affected by ED.
-Men start dealing with erection issues and severe orgasmic impairment throughout their aging process.
+Men start dealing with erection issues and severe orgasmic impairment throughout their ageing process.

 What is the Average Age for Erectile Dysfunction?